• Skip to primary navigation

 Happy Valentine’s Day, Mouse!

-Who doesn’t love Mouse from the If You Give a Mouse a Cookie books?
+Who doesn’t love Mouse from the If You Give a Mouse Cookie books?
 He is just the best!
 In this sweet book, Mouse makes Valentines for all of his best friends, unique to all of their special characteristics.
 This is a great book for talking about making new friends and appreciating our friends in different ways.
 Another classic story from Laura Numeroff and Felicia Bond to add to your library!
 The Day It Rained Hearts by Felicia Bond is another great Valentine’s Day story you can snag from your local library for your older children!

 toddler reading book